Corporate Accountability Tool & Communications Hub (CATCH)

 Apart from providing quick references on company marketing activities, the tool is a global Code monitoring platform and repository with built-in features to guide countries on generating national monitoring briefs/reports to strategically funnel information to governments and civil society.
 This design builds accountability over time, making violations more visible and giving advocates data to demand change and strengthen enforcement.

-For the time being, CodeCatch will be piloted in Australia, USA, Malaysia, Philippines, Singapore, Hong Kong, and Nigeria.
+For the time being, CodeCatch will be piloted in Australia, the USA, Malaysia, the Philippines, Singapore, Hong Kong, and Nigeria.

 Looking Ahead: Lessons for our Impact Network